ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

   * Checks if there is a corresponding milestone in the `ansible-build-data <https://github.com/ansible-community/ansible-build-data/milestones>`_ repository.
 If there is no milestone, the person creates it.

-  * Creates an issue in ansible-build-data that references the topic in community-topics, and adds it to the milestone.
+  * Creates an issue in ansible-build-data that references the :ref:`community topic<creating_community_topic>`, and adds it to the milestone.

 Tools
 -----